h-aboutalebi/CovidBiochem/README.md

 **COVID-Net Biochem is core part of COVID-Net, a global open source, open access initiative dedicated to accelerating advancement in machine learning to aid front-line healthcare workers and clinical institutions around the world fighting the continuing pandemic.
 Link to COVID-Net portal: [here](https://alexswong.github.io/COVID-Net/)**

 **Recording to webinar on [How we built COVID-Net in 7 days with Gensynth](https://darwinai.news/fny)**

+**Note: The COVID-Net models provided here are intended to be used as reference models that can be built upon and enhanced as new data becomes available.
+They are currently at a research stage and not yet intended as production-ready models (not meant for direct clinical diagnosis), and we are working continuously to improve them as new data becomes available.
+Please do not use COVID-Net for self-diagnosis and seek help from your local health authorities.**

 ## Abstract